MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-II-National-Marine-Fisheries-Service-National-Oceanic-Atmospheric-Administration-Department-Commerce/subchapter-C-Marine-Mammals/part-222-General-Endangered-Threatened-Marine-Species/subpart-A-Introduction-General-Provisions/section-222.102.md

 *Habitat restoration activity* means an activity that has the sole objective of restoring natural aquatic or riparian habitat conditions or processes.

-*Hard lay lines* mean lines that are at least as stiff as 5/16 inch (0.8 cm) diameter line composed of polyester wrapped around a blend of polypropylene and polyethylene and 42 visible twists of strands per foot of line.
+*Hard lay lines* mean lines that are at least as stiff as5/16 inch (0.8 cm) diameter line composed of polyester wrapped around a blend of polypropylene and polyethylene and 42 visible twists of strands per foot of line.

 *Harm* in the definition of “take” in the Act means an act which actually kills or injures fish or wildlife.
 Such an act may include significant habitat modification or degradation which actually kills or injures fish or wildlife by significantly impairing essential behavioral patterns, including, breeding, spawning, rearing, migrating, feeding or sheltering.